fenbitou/ARP-Paket-Sender/README.md

 A simple ARP packet sender
 ===
 ARPPacketSender is a simple ARP packet sender based on the [SharpPcap](https://github.com/chmorgan/sharppcap) framework.
-You can construct a basic ARP Packet the you which the source MAC address and destination MAC address of an Ethernet packet header ,the source MAC address and destination MAC address of the ARP frame, the source IP address and the destination IP address,